EKirschbaum/DISCo/README.md

 3. Get inferno as described [here](https://github.com/inferno-pytorch/inferno)
 4. Download the neurofinder training and test data from [here]()
 5. Extract the neurofinder data into HDF5 files:
-	* create for each neurofinder video a HDF5 file with a dataset named 'video' containing the video with shape time x X x Y
+	* create for each neurofinder video a HDF5 file with a dataset named 'video' containing the video with shape (time x X x Y)
-	* create a file named BF_labels.h5 containing the foreground-background labels for each video
+	* unzip the file named BF_labels.h5.zip containing the foreground-background labels for each video
-	* create a file summary_images.h5 containing the mean intensity projection for each video
+	* unzip the file summary_images.h5.zip containing the mean intensity projection for each video
-	* create a file gt_segmentations.h5 containing the instance labels for each video
+	* unzip the file gt_segmentations.h5.zip containing the instance labels for each video

 ## Usage